nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Graphs page

-Upon logging in, the first thing you see is going to be the **Graphs** page.

-**Graphs** page is essentially what the name suggests.
-It's a collection of graphs that visualize the metrics collected from your systems.
+When you first login to Amplify, you’re presented with a graphical dashboard on the **Graphs** page.
+From here you can see an overview of all your systems with graphs of key statistics, such as CPU, Memory, and Disk usage.

-#### Inventory
+#### Systems list

-On the left you'll find the inventory list of all hosts that are currently monitored — those that have the Amplify Agent installed.
-In the inventory list you will always see the parent OS object and the NGINX objects combined into a single 'system'.
+On the left is the list of the Systems being monitored by Amplify, those that have the Amplify agent installed on it.
+The systems do not have to have NGINX installed, though you get additional visibility into NGINX if they do.
+For systems that do have NGINX installed, the version of NGINX is listed under the hostname for that server.

-When you install the agent on a new system, it'll automatically appear in the inventory.
-The inventory list is persistent across all menu pages (**Graphs**, **Reports**, **Events**, **Alerts**).
+When you install the agent on a new system, it'll automatically appear in the Systems list.
+The Systems list persists across all menu pages (**Graphs**, **Reports**, **Events**, **Alerts**).

-Inventory list allows you to quickly check the status of the monitored systems.
+Systems list allows you to quickly check their status.
 It also provides a quick overview of the key metrics being reported.
-When you hover on a particular system, the UI element will extend a little bit to the right, and then it is possible to unhide more information about the key metrics, such as current CPU and memory usage, traffic in and out, OS flavor and version, NGINX version.
+Mousing over any of the Systems in the list reveals 4 vertical dots — if you click on them, a pullout tray will appear.
+The tray will display numerical and text information about current CPU and memory usage, traffic in and out, OS flavor, and NGINX version.

-When you extend the system UI element, you will also find two additional controls our there — namely, per-system settings, and the viewer of metadata.
+While on the **Graphs** page, clicking on any of the systems will bring up the graphs for that system in the center **Preview** column (see below).

 You can apply sorting and search/filter to the inventory list to quickly find the system in question.